HumanSignal/label-studio/docs/source/guide/stats.md

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.

 Label Studio Enterprise Edition includes various annotation and labeling statistics.
 The open source Community Edition of Label Studio does not perform these statistical calculations.
-If you're using Label Studio Community Edition, see [Features of Label Studio](label_studio_compare.html) to learn more.
+If you're using Label Studio Community Edition, see [Label Studio features](label_studio_compare.html) to learn more.

 ## Task agreement